 Term life insurance covers the insured for a specified period, typically 10 to 30 years.
 While term life policies feature a death benefit, they do not build a cash value.
 Many term life policies are renewable, which enables policyholders to extend their coverage for another term, usually at a higher rate due to their increased age.
 Most term life policies do not return any of the premiums when the coverage ends and only offer coverage up to a certain age, usually around 80.
 Typically, term life insurance is the cheapest coverage, especially for people who purchase a policy when they are young and healthy.

 Whole life insurance

 This type of permanent life insurance features fixed premiums and a level death benefit, which the policyholder cannot change.
-Like IUL coverage, whole life policies build a cash value, which you can borrow against.
+Like IUL coverage, whole life insurance policies build a cash value, which you can borrow against.
 Whole life policies, unlike term policies, do not usually cut off coverage at a certain age, so you can remain protected even if you live past 100.